Exposing the consequences of blood culture contamination.

 The video walks the viewer through the established best practice for blood culture collection and identifies the common points of contamination.

-Lastly, the viewer is introduced to a technique called initial specimen diversion, which captures the first aliquot of blood and skin contaminants therein.
+Lastly, the viewer is introduced to a collection technique with Flash Technology, which sidelines the initial flash of blood and skin contaminants therein.

 Read the Transcript